Wednesday, December 11, 2019

 1. 2.
 3. 4.
 5.

-RESPONSIBILITY OF NON-DENTAL PROFESSIONALS REGARDING INFANT ORAL HEALTH CARE
+PROFESSIONALS REGARDING INFANT ORAL

 Since health care professionals (i.e. physicians, nurses) are more likely to serve new mothers and children in their first three years of life compared to dental professionals, it is important they understand their role in providing parent/ caregiver oral health education, and be aware of the infectious and transmissible nature of bacteria that cause ECC, associated ECC risk factors, methods of oral health risk assessment (CAT), anticipatory guidance, and appropriate decisions regarding timely and effective intervention, as well as appropriate referral